keycloak/keycloak-community/design/keycloak.x/operator.md

 The operator will leverage dedicated CRD(s), initially, there will be only one `Realm` CRD directly translated from Keycloak's [RealmRepresentation](https://github.com/keycloak/keycloak/blob/c7134fd5390d7c650b3dfd4bd2a2855157042271/core/src/main/java/org/keycloak/representations/idm/RealmRepresentation.java).
 A Realm includes all subresources.
 As a result, it is going to be possible to configure every object in Keycloak through this CR even though for some of them it won't be recommended (e.g. Users).
 To implement this, the operator will simply translate the CRs to YAML files and mount them to Keycloak pods, again leveraging Store.X.

+It will be possible to store any credentials as Secrets in K8s leveraging [Keycloak Vault functionality](https://www.keycloak.org/docs/latest/server_admin/index.html#_vault-administration) where possible.

-It's purpose of the upcoming Store.X initiative to provide a full fledged static configuration backend for Keycloak but there will be a mid-term preview to enable bulk imports at startup time leveraging the REST api.
+It's purpose of the upcoming Store.X initiative to provide a full-fledged static configuration backend for Keycloak but there will be a mid-term preview to enable bulk imports at startup time leveraging the REST api.

 ### Keycloak versions alignment